mpi-performance-guidelines/mpi-performance-guidelines.github.io/about.markdown

 permalink: /about/
 ---

-Welcome to MPI Performance Guidelines.
-This site originated because of a grant from the Better Scientific Software Fellowship Program.
+This site was funded by the Better Scientific Software Fellowship Program.
 The intent is to provide quality MPI performance information that is independent from system or implementation specifics.